evanx/refile/README.md

 where the file in `data/key/` is the current version of the document to be published via HTTP.

-Note that the path is split up with `/` so that when using a simple file system as BLOB storage, e.g served using Nginx, there will be a limited number of files in each subdirectory, for practical reasons.
+Note that the path is split up with `/` so that when using a simple file system as BLOB storage, e.g served using Nginx, there will be a limited number of files per subdirectory, for practical reasons.

 In the case of `data/key` the path prefixes are determined from the SHA of the key itself:
 ```